 What Does Renter’s Insurance Cover When You’re a Travel Nurse?

-New travel nursing assignments can be exciting – new restaurants to try, new adventures to experience and new people to meet.
-But the apartment you rent is your haven from the stressful job and a soft place to land after all your fun.
+New travel nursing assignments can be exciting – new restaurants to try, new adventures to experience, and new people to meet.
+But the apartment you rent is your haven from the stressful job and a safe place to land after all your fun.

-The answer is no. The landlord’s insurance covers repairing the building – not replacing your belongings.
+The answer is no. A landlord’s insurance covers repairing the building and the structure – not replacing your belongings.

 If something bad does happen, could you afford to replace everything on your own?